Article 102 of the Treaty on the Functioning of the European Union: Cellophane fallacy

 The existence of the cellophane fallacy implies that market definition in Article 102 cases needs to be particularly carefully considered and that any single method of market definition, including in particular the SSNIP-test, is likely to be inadequate.
 It is necessary to rely on a variety of methods for checking the robustness of possible alternative market definitions.

 Dominance

 A finding of dominance requires a two-stage process.
 First, consideration must be had to the relevant market to which the undertaking operates upon: both the relevant product market and the relevant geographic market.
 Second, one the market has been established, the Commission must decipher whether the undertaking enjoys a dominant position upon the given market.
-A fining of dominance derives from a combination of several factors, Paragraph 12 of the commission's guidance highlights three factors that the commission will consider:
+A finding of dominance derives from a combination of several factors, Paragraph 12 of the commission's guidance highlights three factors that the commission will consider:

-“(1) constraints imposed by the existing suppliers from, and the position on the market of, actual competitors.
+"(1) constraints imposed by the existing suppliers from, and the position on the market of, actual competitors.

 (2) constraints imposed by the credible threat of future expansion by actual competitors or entry by potential competitors."

-(3) constraints imposed by the bargaining strength of the undertakings customers.”
+(3) constraints imposed by the bargaining strength of the undertakings customers."